Agusioma/engineering-education/articles/kubernetes-clusters-intro/index.md

 1. Kubernetes Proxy(```kube-proxy```)

 It enables services not in a cluster to communicate with those in a cluster through a network through a set of rules.
-Kubernetes achieves this using an object called the `DaemonSet,` which makes the proxy run in every node in the cluster.
+Kubernetes achieves this using an object called the `DaemonSet` which makes the proxy run in every node in the cluster.

 To see the proxies, we use this: